Persecution and Resistance of Jehovah's Witnesses

 In the Federal Republic of Germany, the Federal Constitutional Court declares inadmissible the "double punishment" of Jehovah's Witnesses who are recognized conscientious objectors and refuse civilian alternative service on grounds of conscience.

-Conscientious objectors are no longer punished for conscientious objection in the GDR.
+Conscientious objectors are no longer called up in the GDR.

 Numerous disadvantages, such as non-admission to university or vocational training, remain.